About Labrador Retriever

 Temperament / Behavior

 Friendly, accepting and not territorial, Labrador Retrievers are ideal house pets.
 Despite their relatively large size, Labrador Retrievers are not a particularly hostile or aggressive breed and bond quite easily with children and adults alike.
 Because they are called “Retrievers,” Labradors make a perfect dog for tossing a Frisbee or a ball outside and respond well to play.
 Labradors are also excellent swimmers and love to get outdoors during the summer.
+These dogs are absolute sweethearts and the loving relationship that they form with their humans is a major reason why Labrador Retrievers have grown into such a popular and beloved breed.

 Common Health Problems

 In addition to a few inherited disorders such as cataracts and hip and joint problems, Labrador Retrievers are susceptible to obesity if they do not receive a proper diet and a healthy amount of exercise.
 Your Labrador Retriever’s health problems are likely to include joint issues, particularly if your dog is overweight and has been for a period of time.
+It’s important to maintain regularly scheduled checkups with a veterinarian to ensure that any potential health issues are identified and treated as quickly as possible.

 A relatively normal life expectancy of around 10-12 years makes Labrador Retrievers a solid breed to grow up with your children.